European, US Stocks Climb On Hopes Of Inflation Slowdown - UrduPoint

 London finished up 0.8 percent at a record close of 7,942.72 points as it bears down on the 8,000 level.
 Frankfurt rose 0.6 percent and Paris climbed 1.1 percent.

-On Wall Street, the Dow was up 0.8 percent in late morning trading.
+Wall Street saw similar gains, with all three indices up more than one percent.

+The yield on the 10-year US Treasury dipped in a sign that traders expect the Federal Reserve's rate-hiking streak to end relatively soon.

-The Bank of England, the European Central Bank and the US Federal Reserve ramped up interest rates last year in efforts to tame sky-high inflation.
+The Bank of England, the European Central Bank and the US Fed all ramped up interest rates last year in efforts to tame sky-high inflation.

-While US inflation has been trending down for several months, data showing the jobs market remained very tight in January indicated the world's top economy was still robust.
+While US inflation has been trending down for several months, data showed the jobs market remained very tight in January, indicating the world's top economy was still robust.

-The employment reading led a number of Federal Reserve officials to insist there was still plenty of work to do before they were happy they had prices under control.
+Strong employment numbers led some Fed officials to insist there was still plenty of work to do before they were satisfied they had prices under control.

 "These comments were particularly noteworthy given that they explicitly pushed back against the narrative of rate cuts by year-end, which markets had started to assume would be coming fairly soon," said Michael Hewson at CMC Markets.